Houston House of Math Grand Opening January 28, 2023

 New audience.
 Old artifacts.

-J JCommunity Partnerships, Field Trips, Mathematical Artifacts, Museum, Teacher Support & TrainingLeave a Comment
+J JCommunity Partnerships, Field Trips, Mathematical Artifacts, Museums, Teacher Support & TrainingLeave a Comment

 If you are a fan of museums, then you have seen something like this object before… probably dozens of times.
 This impressive artifact is a nocturnal from La Belle and it can be used to tell time at night by the positions of the stars.
 As historic artifacts and symbols of exploration and discovery, navigation tools like this one spark